NumPy: Limitations

 Inserting or appending entries to an array is not as trivially possible as it is with Python's lists.

 The np.pad(...) routine to extend arrays actually creates new arrays of the desired shape and padding values, copies the given array into the new one and returns it.

 NumPy's np.concatenate([a1,a2]) operation does not actually link the two arrays but returns a new one, filled with the entries from both given arrays in sequence.

 Reshaping the dimensionality of an array with np.reshape(...) is only possible as long as the number of elements in the array does not change.

 These circumstances originate from the fact that NumPy's arrays must be views on contiguous memory buffers.
-A replacement package called Blaze attempts to overcome this limitation.

 Algorithms that are not expressible as a vectorized operation will typically run slowly because they must be implemented in "pure Python", while vectorization may increase memory complexity of some operations from constant to linear, because temporary arrays must be created that are as large as the inputs.
 Runtime compilation of numerical code has been implemented by several groups to avoid these problems; open source solutions that interoperate with NumPy include numexpr and Numba.
 Cython and Pythran are static-compiling alternatives to these.

 Many modern large-scale scientific computing applications have requirements that exceed the capabilities of the NumPy arrays.

 For example, NumPy arrays are usually loaded into a computer's memory, which might have insufficient capacity for the analysis of large datasets.

 Further, NumPy operations are executed on a single CPU.

 However, many linear algebra operations can be accelerated by executing them on clusters of CPUs or of specialized hardware, such as GPUs and TPUs, which many deep learning applications rely on.

 As a result, several alternative array implementations have arisen in the scientific python ecosystem over the recent years, such as Dask for distributed arrays and TensorFlow or JAX for computations on GPUs.

 Because of its popularity, these often implement a subset of NumPy's API or mimic it, so that users can change their array implementation with minimal changes to their code required.
-A recently introduced library named CuPy, accelerated by Nvidia's CUDA framework, has also shown potential for faster computing, being a 'drop-in replacement' of NumPy.
+A library named CuPy, accelerated by Nvidia's CUDA framework, has also shown potential for faster computing, being a 'drop-in replacement' of NumPy.